Awards and Scholarships

 The Claudette Finley Scholarship Award

 The Claudette Finley Scholarship Award was established by the Class of 1999 in recognition of Ms. Finley who has taught anatomy for 35 years while a faculty member in the Department of Physical Therapy.
 The class initiated this recognition and in consultation with the University of Florida Foundation established the award and secured contributions from the alumni of this program prior to their graduation in the Spring of 1999.
-The award of up to $500.00 will be presented to an entry-level student annually during their second year in the physical therapy program.
+The award will be presented to an entry-level student annually during their second year in the physical therapy program.
 Selection of the student will be based on criteria that include excellence as a student in the anatomy courses, willingness to teach others in the anatomy courses, demonstrated financial need, and participation in campus and/or community activities.

 Julia Conrad Trojanowski Scholarship

 This scholarship is awarded annually to an outstanding entry-level student with a GPA in physical therapy coursework of at least 3.65.
 Additional criteria include excellent clinical skills as demonstrated on laboratory and practical examinations.
 The student must also be recognized by his/her colleagues as a caring, compassionate, & highly principled person of outstanding character.

 Rolf and Anne Kuhns Endowment for Physical Therapy Scholarship

 A scholarship is awarded to the student who demonstrates outstanding performance in the first full-time clinical internship, thereby showing promise as a future clinician of excellence.

 The Goldstein Family Memorial Fellowship in Physical Therapy

 This award goes to a student in demonstrating leadership, strong community or public service, perseverance through unforeseen or uncommon obstacles, and financial need.

 This award goes to a Doctor of Physical Therapy student who demonstrates outstanding volunteer work and/or community outreach.